dendronhq/dendron-site/vault/dendron.topic.publish.config.github.editLinkText.md

 ---
 id: BJowOXSu9os9rotHOebcu
 title: editLinkText
-desc: 'Set the text to be used with the edit link when enabled by [[enableEditLink|dendron.topic.publish.config.github.enableEditLink]]'
+desc: 'Set the text to be used with the edit link when enabled by [[enableEditLink|dendron.topic.publish.config.github.enableEditLink]].'
 updated: 1645167864120
 created: 1645167343760
 ---